 Interfaith strives to be the solution for many Marion County residents in financial distress.
 For those in need of shelter we want to provide a safe place for them to stay while we support them in regaining their self-sufficiency.
 We also serve thousands of people and families each year with grocery assistance which allows them to use their resources to pay for rent and utilities when they don’t have enough to make ends meet.

 For those in need of food, clothing, shelter, identification cards, prescription medications hygiene items, or eye glasses, Interfaith is the solution.
 Our goal is simple – to help as many people in the community as we can, with the resources we receive.
 Interfaith relies 100% on donations to fund our programs and services.
 We are supported by local individuals, businesses, churches and organizations through financial and physical donations.
 For over 3 decades, our organization has made a positive, lasting impact on our community by meeting these critical needs.
 We continue to reach out to our community to maintain a lasting relationship with donors and provide the most effective emergency services to people who are struggling in our community.
-It is our hope that the Marion County community sees us as the solution for those less fortunate and in need.
+It is our hope that the Marion County community sees us as the solution for those in need.

 Interfaith understands that partnering with our local community is crucial if we are to meet the needs of our most vulnerable citizens.